DivergentCodes/labrador/docs/development.md

 (`.github/workflows/release.yaml`) does happens on the Github platform, and the workflow is configured with all necessary Github permissions.

+The Github Docker container registry is hosted through Github Packages, which is organization wide in scope.

+Note: A permission error will fail the release workflow if there are active tag protection rules and no prior releases.
+Cut a single initial release, and then create the tag protection rule `v*`.

 ### Triggering Releases